 Before you brave the harsh conditions, check your weather channel for your local forecast and any road and accident reports.
 If the weather is bad, consider delaying your trip until the weather improves.
 Stick to the main highways and avoid secondary routes because they have less traffic and are not usually plowed.

-As obvious as it sounds, you’d be surprised who many people do not have winter tires.
-All season and winter tires are not the same and do not offer the same benefits, here’s why.
-Winter tires have a deeper tread for better grip, better traction and can stop at shorter distances.
-All season tires start to lose their grip when temperatures drop below 7 Celcius.
+As obvious as it sounds, you’d be surprised that many people do not have winter tires.
+All-season and winter tires are not the same and do not offer the same benefits, here’s why.
+Winter tires have a deeper tread for better grip, better traction, and can stop at shorter distances.
+All-season tires start to lose their grip when temperatures drop below 7 Celcius.
 Check your tires and make sure they have the recommended pressure.
 Winter tires should be put on in early November to avoid the first snowfall panic.